Category:

 Sharia.

-f laws, customs, and norms governing Muslims' political, economic, and social relations.
+Sharia is a system of laws, customs, and norms governing Muslims' political, economic, and social relations.

 Sharia makes no distinction between public and private life, treating all aspects of human relations as governable by God's law.